Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Fields Description of the Turning

-The measures of the Turning including the Angle and Duration and Velocity.
+The measures of the Turning including the Angle, Duration and Velocity.

 |    Field Name  | Description |
 | ------------- | --------------------- |